DOAJ/doaj/cms/pages/apply/guide.md

 The time from submission to decision varies greatly and is dependent on the responsiveness of the journal contact and/or applicant.
 Generally a decision is reached within three months.
 We cannot provide a status update for applications which are less than three months old.

 ---

-## Updating your journal record

-For journals that have been accepted into DOAJ, it is important that the information we hold about them is up to date.

-You can update the journal information via our API or by logging into your account and going to your Publisher dashboard.
-Under 'My journals' is a list of all the journals connected to your account.
-Use the black 'Update' button, next to each journal record, to submit an update request to us.

-A journal update request form will open with the current answers pre-filled.
-Change any answers that need to be updated.
-If you haven't updated the journal since before November 2020, when we revised the form, we suggest that you review every answer.
-Note that some questions may not have an answer, as new questions were added in November 2020.

-Once you have amended and reviewed the answers, submit the update request to us.

-Update requests are reviewed by the DOAJ editorial team for accuracy and we aim to process them within six weeks of submission.

----